 This revised second edition of Intermediate Korean: A Grammar and Workbook is an accessible reference grammar and related exercises in a single volume.
 The text can be used in conjunction with any primary textbook, both as a reference guide to the intermediate Korean grammar and a practice book to reinforce learning.

-This book presents twenty-four individual grammar points, covering the core material which students would expect to encounter in their second year of learning Korean.
+This book presents 24 individual grammar points, covering the core material that students would expect to encounter in their second year of learning Korean.
 Grammar points are followed by examples and exercises which allow students to reinforce and consolidate their learning.

 Key features include:

 - All Korean entries presented in Hangul with English translations